johnppederson/helpme-py/README.md

 ## Requirements
 helPME-py is written in C++17, and should work with any modern C++ compiler.
-There are no other requirements once the Python bindings are built, though NumPy is recommended.
+NumPy is a required dependency for the Python API.

 ## helPME Authors
 Andrew C. Simmonett (NIH)